section-engineering-education/engineering-education/content/articles/using-edge-computing-to-handle-content-migration/index.md

 The issue with the redirect chain is that the visitor has to wait for two round trips halfway across the world.
 However, using edge computing functions can significantly reduce the user's extra time to wait for redirect instructions.

 Edge functions allow the developers to deploy serverless functions in any location around the globe nearest to the users.
-With the help of edge functions in handling the redirect requests, the initial user request would have instead interacted with the nearest edge server to fetch the redirect information.
+For example, with the help of edge functions in handling the redirect requests, the initial user request would have instead interacted with the nearest edge server to fetch the redirect information.

-We can use edge computing in the scenario we highlighted above.
+We can use Edge Computing in the scenario we highlighted above.
 A site visitor in Asia would try to access the old URL.
 The request will only travel to the nearest edge server location, probably in the same city.
 The redirect instructions would still be in a different location.
 However, at least there is that information in the edge server.
 Once the browser sees the redirect instructions, everything will play as previously, only that the visitor does not have to wait long to access the content.

-Below is a clear illustration of what happens with edge computing in place:
+Below is a clear illustration of what happens with Edge Computing in place:

 ![Edge Compute](/engineering-education/using-edge-computing-to-handle-content-migration/edge-compute.png)